VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR) both support?
+What's the difference between SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR)?

-Do SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR) require subscriptions?
+How much do SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR) cost?

-Both SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR) have APIs?

-How can you access SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) and SEC.gov (EDGAR)?
+Should I choose SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) or SEC.gov (EDGAR)?

-SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) differentiates itself with Full‑Text Search (since 2001) with fielded filters: word/phrase, company/ticker/CIK/person, filing category/types, filed date ranges, ‘principal executive offices in’ and ‘incorporated in’., ‘Latest Filings’ list shows filings as they are submitted (with RSS for any filter; ownership Forms 3/4/5 can be included/excluded/only)., and Company Search with ‘more search options’, plus dedicated searches for Mutual Funds (prospectuses/proxy voting) and Variable Insurance Products., whereas SEC.gov (EDGAR) stands out for Search Filings provides free public access to EDGAR documents and search tools (e.g., Full Text Search, Latest Filings, Mutual Fund Search)., EDGAR Full-Text Search covers electronic filings since 2001 (including exhibits/attachments) and supports queries by keyword, ticker, company name, CIK, and reporter; boolean/wildcards and advanced search are supported (natural-language search is not)., and Latest Filings provides a real-time listing of filings as they are submitted; SEC recommends Latest Filings + RSS for near-real-time access and notes EDGAR filing email alerts are not offered (RSS instead)..
+Choose SEC EDGAR - Company Filings (Full‑Text Search & Search Filings) if you need Full‑Text Search (since 2001) with fielded filters: word/phrase, company/ticker/CIK/person, filing category/types, filed date ranges, ‘principal executive offices in’ and ‘incorporated in’., and ‘Latest Filings’ list shows filings as they are submitted (with RSS for any filter; ownership Forms 3/4/5 can be included/excluded/only)..
+Go with SEC.gov (EDGAR) if Search Filings provides free public access to millions of EDGAR documents and search tools (e.g., Company Search, Full Text Search, Latest Filings, Mutual Fund Search)., and EDGAR Full-Text Search covers electronic filings since 2001 (including exhibits/attachments) and supports queries by keyword, ticker, company name, CIK, and reporter; boolean/wildcards and advanced search are supported (natural-language search is not). better fits how you invest.

 Curation & Accuracy